deggis/ca-tharsis/README.md

 *ca-tharsis project logo, ink on premium toilet paper, 2024*

 This is an art project.
-Needing to use python-scraping-with-analysis to verify configuration of a premium cloud security platform is like sending a retired cop with anxiety towards technology to stop a cyber-attack.
+Needing to use python-scraping-with-analysis to verify configuration of a premium cloud security platform is like sending a retired cop with technology anxiety to stop a cyber-attack.

 # Conditional Access policies

 In a Microsoft identity ecosystem, Microsoft Entra ID Conditional Access policies have an important role in defining required security controls for each login.
-As an oversimplication, they control whether or not MFA is applied.
+As an oversimplication, they control whether or not Multi-Factor Authentication (MFA) requirement is applied.

 All Conditional Access (CA) policies are evaluated for every sign-in, but if the login does not meet targeting of the policies, no additional controls are applied on top of username+password.